Kovercrosser/matchstats/Readme.md

 `php artisan key:generate` generate

-`npm run watch` to create to compile js/css documents
+--> Only for Development `npm run watch` to create to compile js/css documents

 `php artisan migrate` to create the database tables